DanielWinning/StaticMarkdownBlog/README.md

 ## Usage

-After publishing the package files, note the empty `posts` array.
+After publishing the package files, you will have a new config file at `config/static-markdown-blog.php`.
+Inside this config file, note the empty `posts` array.
 This is where you'll store a *reference* to your posts, like so:

 ```
 "posts" => [